|Coffs Harbour||Session 1||Session 1|

-Topic 1: What is health psychology and health sociology?
+- What is health psychology and health sociology?

-Topic 2: Doing research in health psychology and sociology
+- Research methodology in psychology and sociology

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.

 |On completion of this unit, students should be able to:||GA1||GA2||GA3||GA4||GA5||GA6||GA7|

 |1||demonstrate appropriate academic skills in relation to library-based research, academic writing, academic integrity and critical thinking||Intellectual rigour||Knowledge of a discipline|

 |2||demonstrate an understanding of various psychological and/or sociological topics||Intellectual rigour||Knowledge of a discipline|